-- The structure and cost of service delivery is continually reviewed, reviews took place in the area of Asset Management to ensure the ability to deliver services. - The Council enhances its capacity, increases resilience and broadens access to skills through sharing a range of services with neighbouring authorities such as with Erewash Borough Council to run a crematorium and burials service and with Erewash runs its Building control service, a partnership with Ashfield regarding collection of Business rates, works in partnership with Newark and Sherwood, Ashfield on surveillance camera management and Rushcliffe on car parking.
-There is joint provision with Gedling and Rushcliffe around rough sleeper provision. - As much as identifying ways of reducing expenditure the Council is also prepared to invest in additional capacity to respond to changing needs of residents and customers, to enhance knowledge and insight and improve the quality and cost effectiveness of service delivery.
-Furthermore, Housing Repairs vacancies have been reduced which has resulted in reducing expenditure on sub-contractors.
-As we seek to deliver an affordable Housing Delivery Programme the team has been expanded to include posts at trainee level and interim support has been provided to meet the needs of the Homes England requirements. - Business and financial performance is regularly scrutinised by all Committees.
+- The structure and cost of service delivery is continually reviewed. - The Council enhances its capacity, increases resilience and broadens access to skills through sharing a range of services with neighbouring authorities such as with Erewash Borough Council to run a crematorium and burials service and Erewash runs its Building control service, a partnership with Ashfield regarding collection of Business rates and works in partnership with Newark & Sherwood and Ashfield on surveillance camera management.
+The is joint provision with Gedling and Rushcliffe around rough sleeper provision. - As much as identifying ways of reducing expenditure the Council is also prepared to invest in additional capacity to respond to changing needs of residents and customers, to enhance knowledge and insight and improve the quality and cost-effectiveness of service delivery.
+Furthermore, Housing Repairs vacancies have stabilised and the majority of repairs services are now delivered in-house and the historic dependency on sub-contractors is no longer needed.
+As we seek to deliver an affordable Housing Delivery Programme the Team has been expanded to include posts at trainee level and interim support has been provided to meet the needs of the Homes England requirements. - Business and financial performance is regularly scrutinised by Cabinet and committees.
+The Council has maintained tight financial control and good income generation during20 24/25. - Committees consider a range of data including benchmarking data to assess the quality of Council services, the Cabinet receives information on the results of Housemark benchmarking data.
+The Council uses the LGInform website as a data comparison tool.
+External consultants also produce feedback on performance comparisons with peers, for example on the new Housing Regulation tenant standards.